Freezer Essentials – How to Stock Your Freezer For Healthy Eating on a Budget

 - Tomatoes.
 And yes, I know they’re technically a fruit.
 But you can still freeze tomatoes!

 Frozen fruit has endless possibilities!
-You can use it to make and prep smoothies (related: Make and Freeze Smoothie Packs), add it to yogurt (related: Easy Instant Pot Yogurt) or even make a dessert (related: Homemade Blackberry Crisp).
+You can use it to make and prep smoothies (related: Make and Freeze Smoothie Packs), add it to yogurt (related: Easy Instant Pot Yogurt), or even make a dessert (related: Gluten-Free Blackberry Crisp).

 You can also use frozen fruit as a stand-alone snack.
 Until my oldest son was five, he thought a bowl of frozen blueberries (AKA “cold blues”) in the bathtub was considered dessert.
 Pro tip: always feed messy kids frozen fruit in the tub because it contains the mess AND cleans them up at the end. #winning